sebwindm/masterarbeit/readme.md

 See gym-jobshop/readme_gym_jobshop.md for installation instructions for the custom environment.

-2. An example implementation of a reinforcement learning agent
+2. An example implementation of a reinforcement learning agent for this environment